dji-sdk/Mobile-SDK-Doc/source/cn/sample-code/index.md

 This sample code demonstrates how to use [FFmpeg](https://ffmpeg.org) for video frame parsing and to use the `MediaCodec` for hardware decoding.
 It will help to parse video frames and decode the raw video stream data from DJI Camera and output the [YUV](https://en.wikipedia.org/wiki/YUV) data.

-You can download the tutorial's final sample code project from this [Github Page](https://github.com/DJI-Mobile-SDK-Tutorials/Android-VideoStreamDecodingSample).
+You can download the tutorial's final sample project from this [Github Page](https://github.com/DJI-Mobile-SDK-Tutorials/Android-VideoStreamDecodingSample).

 ## Java Files Explanation